 Equipment Eligibility

-Under the Charger Incentive of the Charge Up New Jersey Program, only a Level-Two EV charger capable of capturing data (also known as a “smart” or “networked” charger) intended for residential use that has been pre-approved by the State of New Jersey is eligible for an incentive.
+Under the Charger Incentive of the Charge Up New Jersey Program, only a Level-Two EV charger capable of capturing data (also known as a “smart” or “networked” charger) intended for residential use that has been pre-approved by the State of New Jersey and is Energy Star certified is eligible for an incentive.
 The pre-approved eligibility list shall be provided on the Charge Up website and shall be updated regularly.

 Incentives for Eligible Equipment